Mirena Ectopic Pregnancy

 Mirena Ectopic Pregnancy Symptoms

-Signs and symptoms of Mirena ectopic pregnancy include:
+Signs and symptoms of ectopic pregnancy include:

-- Pain and inflammation of the lower abdomen
+- Pain or inflammation in lower abdomen

 - Pain during urination